aisbergg/python-templer/README.md

 ## License

 Templer is released under the LGPL v3 License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE.txt](LICENSE.txt) for more information.